SandPipper/DjangoToDo/README.md

 # DjangoToDo
-This is a basic django api with reactjs and redux in docker
+This is the base django api with various implementations of the front-end.
+ReactJS/redux and jQuery in different branches.

 Features:
 ========